The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Contribution to the cosmic X-ray background

 \section{Contribution to the cosmic X-ray background}

-Having constrained the redshift as well as metallicity dependence of the X-ray output of high-mass XRB populations in $z>3$ galaxies, in this section we turn our attention to what these constraints mean for the global contribution of high-mass XRBs at high redshifts to the cosmic X-ray background.
+Having constrained the redshift as well as metallicity dependence of the X-ray output of HMXB populations in $z>3$ galaxies, in this section we turn our attention to what these constraints mean for the global contribution of HMXBs at high redshifts to the cosmic X-ray background.

 An important quantity that traces the global contribution from a class of sources to the X-ray background is the X-ray luminosity density, $\phi$.
-Constraining the cosmic X-ray background from high-mass XRBs can help study their role in the X-ray heating of the early Universe \citep[e.g.][]{mad17}.
+Constraining the cosmic X-ray background from HMXBs can help study their role in the X-ray heating of the early Universe \citep[e.g.][]{mad17}.
 Studies have shown that the inclusion of sources of X-ray heating in reionisation calculations and simulations leads to a more extended and uniform reionisation history of the Universe \citep[e.g.][]{mes13}, higher IGM temperature fluctuations in the early Universe resulting in increased power of the 21cm signal at larger scales \citep[e.g.][]{war09, pac14}, and a possible preheating of the IGM in the Universe, which would precede the epoch of reionisation \citep[e.g.][]{mad17, mei17, eid18}.

 All of these effects can have an impact on the patchiness as well as the timescale of reionisation, which remain outstanding questions and can in principle be tested through 21cm experiments using the Square Kilometre Array \citep[see][]{mel13}.
 Therefore, constraining the X-ray luminosity densities at the highest redshifts has bearing on the reionisation history of the Universe.
-Although a full analysis of the contribution from high-mass XRBs to the reionisation budget in light of our new constraints is beyond the scope of the current paper, we can derive a qualitative understanding of the implications of XRBs on reionisation.
+Although a full analysis of the contribution from HMXBs to the reionisation budget in light of our new constraints is beyond the scope of the current paper, we can derive a qualitative understanding of the implications of HMXBs on reionisation.

-Using the metallicity dependence of $L_X$/SFR at $z \geq3$, we estimate the X-ray luminosity density in the $2-10$ keV energy band by combining the best-fit metallicity dependence of $L_X$/SFR and the evolution in the observed stellar metallicities at $z>3$ for XRB populations seen in this study, with the redshift evolution of the cosmic SFR density, $\psi(z)$, from \citet{mad14} in the following way:
+Using the metallicity dependence of $L_X$/SFR at $z \geq3$, we estimate the X-ray luminosity density in the $2-10$ keV energy band by combining the best-fit metallicity dependence of $L_X$/SFR and the evolution in the observed stellar metallicities at $z>3$ for HMXB populations seen in this study, with the redshift evolution of the cosmic SFR density, $\psi(z)$, from \citet{mad14} in the following way:

 where $L_X$/SFR is evaluated following the best-fit metallicity relations from Equation (\ref{eq:metallicity}).
 For simplicity, we do not include the redshift evolution term from Equation (\ref{eq:metallicity_redshift}) as the redshift evolution coefficient was not found to be significant.